raindevteam/rain/doc/design/handler.md

 kept by the handler in what is known as the registry, which provides convenient access and management.

-Ideology Behind the Creatiion and Running of Listeners
+Ideology Behind the Creation and Running of Listeners
 ------------------------------------------------------

 The way listeners are created and ran within the handler may seem convoluted at